Moondance (film)

-Moondance is a 1995 Irish drama film based on the 1936 novel The White Hare by Francis Stuart.
+Moondance is a 1994 drama film based on the 1936 novel The White Hare by Francis Stuart.
 It was directed by Dagmar Hirtz and stars Rúaidhrí Conroy, in his second feature film following Into the West.
 It also features Ian Shaw, Julia Brendler and Marianne Faithfull, who also provided the vocals for the song "Madam George" written by Van Morrison, who wrote the lyrics for the songs included in the soundtrack.

 Plot

 Moondance is the coming-of-age tale of two brothers, Patrick and Dominic who have a close relationship and live a care-free life in the countryside of Western Ireland.
-While their mother (Marianne Faithfull) is often away, travelling around the world, the brothers receive frequent visits from their interfering aunt, Dorothy who believes that Dominic should be receiving an education and that he should be sent to boarding school, for which Patrick doesn't agree.
-On one of Dorothy's visits, she brings along a young German woman named Anya, who volunteers to help Dominic with his education at home, and that it would also help her practise her English.
+While their mother (Marianne Faithfull) is often away, travelling around the world, the brothers receive frequent visits from their interfering aunt, Dorothy who believes that Dominic should be receiving an education and that he should be sent to boarding school, which Patrick doesn't agree with.
+On one of Dorothy's visits, she brings along a young German woman named Anya, who volunteers to help Dominic with his education at home, and help her practice her English in the process.
 As Anya continues to spend time with the brothers, Mother later returns home and announces that she is back to stay.
 She accepts Anya into her home.

 Patrick is disappointed that it will soon be time for Anya to leave as she about to begin university.
-Desperate for her to stay, he asks her to marry him, for which she agrees.
+Desperate for her to stay, he asks her to marry him, to which she agrees.
 As a wedding present to Anya, Dominic surprises her and leads her to a shack in the woods which he has decorated the inside for her.
 There it becomes evident that Dominic has a crush on Anya and he tells her that she will be his bride too.
 On the morning of the wedding, Anya becomes anxious and feels that she and Patrick are rushing into things too fast and tells him she needs more time to think things over.
 Patrick blames his mother for Anya's change of heart.
 Patrick and Anya then go to the shack where they make love.
 As Partick and Anya decide to leave for Dublin, Dominic decides to go with them as he cannot be without his brother.